adit-bala/CS61A-slides/docs/su22/disc05.md

 - CATS released!!!
     - Can have a partner
     - more time for this project
-- Midterm a week from tommorow
+- Midterm a week from today
     - all content through today's lecture (inheritance) will be in scope
     - Logistics will come on Piazza
     - Start studying!